ArtiRathod9/ArtiRathod9/README.md

 #### I'm now eager to leverage this blend of experience and technical expertise in a **data-focused role** to drive insights and support strategic decision-making.

-Apart from my work life, I'm proud mum of to kids.
-I love travelling, I have travelled Spain, Italy, Prais, Portugal,Turkey,Greece,India and USA so far.
-I love spending time with my family and enjoy travelling with them.
-I enjoy cooking ,I cook different cusine like Maxican, Italian, english, Indian of course.
+Outside of my professional life, I'm a proud mum of two.
+I absolutely love traveling and have had the chance to visit amazing places like Spain, Italy, Paris, Portugal, Turkey, Greece, India, and the USA.
+Spending quality time and exploring new places with my family is something I truly cherish.
+I also have a passion for cooking and enjoy preparing a variety of cuisines including Mexican, Italian, English, and of course, Indian.

 * ✉️  You can contact me at [arti.rathod@hotmail.com](mailto:arti.rathod@hotmail.com)
 * 🧠  I'm completeing my Data Analysis Bootcamp soon.